zkorum/.github/profile/README.md

 ### Non-goals

 _Privency.org_ is not TikTok, Instagram or Facebook.
-There is no social network of this kind today, but if we were to compare, we could say that _Privency.org_ is the most akin to replace Twitter or even LinkedIn to some extent.
+There is no social network of this kind today, but if we were to compare, we could say that _Privency.org_ is most akin to Twitter or even LinkedIn to some extent.
 It is aimed primarily for long-form deep conversations about serious topics.

 ### Business model